 In 2014, Governor Brown signed three bills into law that created a groundwater management, monitoring and sustainability framework for the State.
 The bills establish a definition of sustainable groundwater management and require local agencies to adopt management plans for the State's most important groundwater basins.
-The legislation prioritizes groundwater basins that are currently overdrafted and sets a timeline for management plan implementation.
+The legislation prioritizes groundwater basins that are currently overdrafted, and sets a timeline for management plan implementation.
 Additionally, the legislation provides measurable objectives and milestones to reach sustainability and a State role of limited intervention when local agencies are unable or unwilling to adopt sustainable management plans.
-The County seeks local flexibility and cost minimization in the implementation of the three laws and any subsequent legislation that seeks to amend the new groundwater framework.
+The County seeks local flexibility and cost minimization in the implementation.